o-ran-sc/ric-plt-lib-rmr/docs/rmr_wh_open.3.rst

 --------------------------------------------------------------------------------------------

-The rmr_wh_open function creates a direct link for sending, a wormhole, to another RMr based process.
+The rmr_wh_open function creates a direct link for sending, a wormhole, to another RMR based process.
 Sending messages through a wormhole requires that the connection be established overtly by the user application (via this function), and that the ID returned by rmr_wh_open be passed